 Additionaly to their health the children also benefit from their stay in Germany.
 Each takes a bag of clothes home to the family.
 But there are also the experiences children have from meeting other children from different countries and cultures.
 The children live together in Peace Village if they are not admitted to hospital, they study each other languages.
 Skin colour or language are no barriers to children but an experience.
 So when the kids go home they also take back tolerance and togetherness, which is very important in today’s world.

-By now (January 2018) about 50 children have been flown to Germany for urgent medical treatment – in 2017 13 children were brought to Germany.
+By end of 2018 61 children have been flown to Germany for urgent medical treatment – in 2018 eight children were brought to Germany.

 The cooperation of Project Aid The Gambia and Peace Village was established through Hanna Lohmann, member of Project Aid, who at that time was employed by Peace Village.